Brand creation of Dublin's finest Thai & Vietnamese eatery

 This heritage needed to be integrated within each space, to become part of the fabric of the building.
 Each identity needed to work independently, while feeling like part of one family.
 Colour also differentiates each space, reflecting the different personalities.

 The completion of training badge that the nurses received, provided inspiration for a pattern that weaves through each of the identities, linking them together and forming visual cohesion.
 It is used on menus and right through to the inlay of wood on bespoke tables, reflecting the provenance in an experiential form.

 Old photographs found within the Dublin City archives of the nurses from different eras are displayed within the newly designed spaces and on printed pieces.
 Details from the nurses clothing of that era, informed the new staff uniforms, honouring those who worked there and enriching those who stay.

-It was a truly collaborative process.
-Dylan were a wonderful client, with a great eye for detail.
+A truly collaborative process.
+Dylan are a wonderful client, with a great eye for detail.